pria115/eTe-analysis/README.md

       git pull origin master

   Then every thing is ready.

-  So there are altogether three stages of repository local repo --> personal remote repo --> master central remote repo
+  So there are altogether three stages of repository.

+  local repo --> personal remote repo --> master central remote repo